-A number of activities can create motion, including CPR, rescuer movement, patient movement, and vehicle movement.
-If variations in the transthoracic impedance signal exceed a maximum limit, the Shock Advisory System determines that patient motion of some kind is present.
-If motion is detected, the ECG analysis is inhibited.
-The operator is advised by a voice prompt.
+If medium-frequency variations in the transthoracic impedance signal exceed a maximum limit, the Shock Advisory System determines that patient motion of some kind is present.
+If motion is detected, the ECG analysis is delayed.
+The operator is advised by a displayed message, a voice prompt, and an audible alert.
 After 10 seconds, if motion is still present, the motion alert stops and the analysis always proceeds to completion.
 This limits the delay in therapy in situations where it may not be possible to stop the motion.
 However, the rescuer should remove the source of motion whenever possible to minimize the chance of artifact in the ECG.